|

 slide back and forth. there were also quite distinct differences in

 colour and finish on parts of the base compared to that on the top.
+The base had been beaten up, kicked and had

 been treated to some form of oil or grease staining over the years.
 The

-shrinkage crack that had been attempted to be filled previously.
+table had an enormous shrinkage crack that had been attempted to be filled previously.
 The

 Rosewood veneer was cracked and lifting, the baize had been ripped and